COVID-19 related information

 This improvement project will address the following elements identified in the 2004 Management Plan;

-- Access and circulation improvements including an accessible main trail through the park and ADA parking.
+- Access and circulation improvements including an accessible main trail through the park, bus drop off and turnaround, and ADA parking.

 During this improvement project PP&R will work with community and design consultants to;